BinaryStudioAcademy/bsa-winter-2023-2024-trackmates/readme.md

 - apps/frontend/.env
 - apps/backend/.env

-You should use .env.example folder as a reference.
+You should use .env.example files as a reference.

 1. Install dependencies: `npm install`.